Zuntara/rest-api-client-builder/README.md

 # REST API Client Builder for .NET

-This tool will execute web requests to a given REST api and takes care of the formatting of the client of you
+This tool will execute web requests to a defined REST api and takes care of the request for you.

 # Easy to use